vic9112/FPGA_Challenge2025_Qualifying_Round_Challenge/README.md

 Your submission will be evaluated based on the following three components:

 1. **Accuracy**
-   - Evaluated using the same **synthetic CIFAR-10 test set** as the Kaggle self-evaluation platform
+   - Evaluated using the same **synthetic CIFAR-10 test set** as the Kaggle competition
-   - Accuracy must be measured using the **C simulation results of the HLS model**
+   - Accuracy is measured using the **C simulation results of the HLS model**

 2. **Resource Utilization Constraints**
    - Measured using results from **Vivado Logic Synthesis** (not C-Synthesis)